The pet industry is more like human industries than you’d realize

-I find the history of pet food retailing fascinating, from the origins of wet dog food being a result of surplus horse meat after the automobile took over, to how there are only really five large pet food companies.
+I find the history of pet food retailing fascinating, from the origins of wet dog food being a result of surplus horse meat after the automobile took over, to the valentines gifts people buy their pets, to how there are only really six large pet food companies.
 That’s right, the premium cat food with a picture of a pure-white fluff-ball is made by the same company making the cheap stuff in bulk under a totally different brand name.
-And you might recognise some of those companies – Mars, General Mills, Colgate-Palmolive, Smuckers (the jam company).
-Nestle for example own Purina, Fancy Feast, Friskies and quite a few more.
+And you might recognise some of those companies.

 Lily’s Kitchen CEO Henrietta Morrison says: “We are becoming a nation of foodies and more aware of nutrition and the impact it has on our wellbeing.
 Pets are family and we want to do the very best for them.”

 Then there are seasonal sales.
 I tell my consulting clients in retail about how they can go from event to event.
 Halloween October, Thanksgiving November, Christmas December, Valentines February.
-Grinches look away because according to People’s Dispensary for Sick Animals (PDSA) Animal Wellbeing (PAW) report in 2015, 62% of pet owners treat their pet on Christmas, 25% on their birthday and 40% give their pet a celebratory meal for special occasions (45% in Rover.com’s Cost of Dog Ownership Survey 2019 survey), feeding (pun!) into this segment of the market.
+Grinches look away because according to People’s Dispensary for Sick Animals (PDSA) Animal Wellbeing (PAW) report in 2015, 62% of pet owners treat their pet on Christmas, 25% on their birthday and 40% give their pet a celebratory meal for special occasions.
+That number was a little higher at 45% in Rover.com’s Cost of Dog Ownership Survey 2019 survey.
+This all further feeds this high end segment of the market.
 The National Retail Federation report that 20% of Americans buy products for their pets on Valentines Day, spending just shy of $7, though this number is increasing, already up 60% since 2008.
 33% have spent $250 on a gift for their pup (Rover).
 Let’s not forget that April is National Pet Month!
 It runs from April 1 to May 10.
 Wait, what?

 No wonder consumers underestimate how much owning a pet is setting them back.
 Rover’s survey found that people estimate they spend $26 to $75 a month, yet they were actually spending $153 a month on average.
 (Anecdotally, a friend’s recent Great Dane adoption confirms this.
 He is also definitely one of the 67% of millennials who refers to their pet as their “fur baby.”)
 And yes, we spend more on dogs than cats – $1285/year and $915 respectively, according to an Ameritrade research on millennials.